|Learn Astrology Home||Learn Astrology Services||Learn Astrology Remedies||Learn Astrology - Contact us|

 1. First of all, the birth-data should be correct for study of any divisional chart.
 In D-charts we take into account the analysis of position changing with a difference of even one minute in the time of birth.

 2. As there is every possibility of some amount of error in recording the time of birth even in cases where utmost care has been taken to record the correct time of birth, it is imperative that divisional chart analysis is taken up only up to (D-XII).
-Horoscope analysis is done through the natal chart and the strength of the planets is tried in the divisional charts.
+Horoscope analysis is done through the natal chart and the strength of the planets is ascertained in the divisional charts.
 If the ascendant of the divisional chart contains a mooltrikona sign, the same becomes an additional factor for consideration in horoscope analysis.
 For divisional analysis beyond (D-XII) only the position of lord of the corresponding houses and the natural significator planets should be considered in the concerned D charts.
 The ascendant as well as its lord in the divisional charts beyond D-XII could prove to be unreliable.

 3. The longitudes of ascendant and planets should be correctly worked out along with divisional charts.

 4. The study of the divisional charts should be taken up along with the main chart.
-The divisional charts are used for trying the strength of the planets.
+The divisional charts are used for ascertaining the strength of the prime determinant of a particular aspect of life.
 In the divisional charts the strength of the following is studied:

 (ii) the significator of the particular aspect of life;

-(iii) the lord of the ascendant of the concerned divisional chart if it contains an MT sign.
+(iii) the lord of the ascendant of the concerned divisional chart if it contains an MT sign; and

 5. A planet that is weak on account of debilitation or for that matter on any other account in D-I until and unless strengthened, during the course of its sub-periods, would hardly be of any help to the significations of its concerned divisional charts.
 In this connection the readers may please refer to lessons 33 (I) and 33 (II) on 'Analyzing Debilitated Planets' for detailed study.